 Bits of Advice & my point of view

-When, the following day, I saw him being aggressively hit by those big turnips, I could not help but feeling sad for him.
-How painful!!.
+The following day, when I saw him being aggressively hit by those big turnips, I could not help but feeling sad for him.
+How painful!!
 In spite of the armour, they suffer important blows which require some days, even weeks to heal.
 It is not easy to understand how these people are looking forward to ever becoming the ‘Jarramplas’.

 Anyway, this festival is much more than a cruel battle against a devil-like character, it is a display of tradition, culture and folklore, celebrated in the highest village in the Valle del Jerte, Extremadura.
 Therefore, it may be an interesting visit aside from the Cherry Blossom Festival.
 You should not forget to visit the interesting Museum of The Jarramplas, where the first armours are displayed.